xjtang/newfusion/UPDATES.md

 - Improve outlier removal process in change detection.
 - SwathSub will check the cloud folder for existing file.
 - Cloud process will recheck files in SUBCLD folder.
-- BRDF correction is moved to a separate folder.
+- Converted BRDF correction into a standalone separate process.
-- Update and support will no longer be provided for BRDF correction.
 - Replaced all system functions in the scrips.
 - Improved false break removal process.
 - Added a tool to reproject results to MODIS grid.
+- Config file checks are moved from core script to inputs script.
+- Converted uncommonly changed parameters into internal model parameters.
 - Bugs fixed.

 Version 1.3.1 - 1/30/2016